Stacy Garrity

-Stacy L. Garrity (born May 17, 1964) is an American politician, businesswoman, and former Army officer who has served as the 79th treasurer of Pennsylvania since 2021.
-A member of the Republican Party, she ran for Pennsylvania treasurer against incumbent Democrat Joe Torsella, winning the Republican nomination unopposed.
-She defeated Torsella in the general election in an upset, having been outraised financially and consistently down in the polls.
-Garrity won reelection in 2024, defeating Democratic challenger Erin McClelland.
-She received more than 3.5 million votes, the most cast for any statewide candidate in Pennsylvania history, surpassing Josh Shapiro's record set in 2020.
+Stacy L. Garrity (born May 17, 1964) is an American politician, businesswoman, and former United States Army Reserve officer who has served as the 79th treasurer of Pennsylvania since 2021.
+A Republican, she defeated incumbent Democrat Joe Torsella in 2020 despite being outraised and trailing in polls.
+She won reelection in 2024, defeating Democratic challenger Erin McClelland with 51.9% of the vote.

-Garrity served in the United States Army Reserve for 30 years and through three deployments during the Gulf and Iraq Wars, where she was called "The Angel of the Desert" by other U.S. military officers.
-She left the Army Reserve in 2016 at the rank of colonel.
-Garrity worked at Global Tungsten & Powders Corp. from 1987 to 2021, where she reached the level of vice president.
-In 2019, Garrity entered politics and ran for the Republican nomination for a special election in Pennsylvania's 12th congressional district, but lost to Fred Keller, who went on to win in the general election.

-In August 2025, Garrity announced her candidacy for governor of Pennsylvania in 2026.
+Garrity served for 30 years in the Army Reserve, deploying three times during the Gulf and Iraq Wars and earning the nickname "The Angel of the Desert."
+She retired as a colonel in 2016.
+She worked at Global Tungsten & Powders Corp. from 1987 to 2021, rising to vice president.
+In 2019, she lost the Republican primary for Pennsylvania's 12th congressional district to Fred Keller.
+In August 2025, she announced her candidacy for governor of Pennsylvania in 2026.

 Early life and education

 Garrity was born on May 17, 1964, in Athens, Pennsylvania.
 She attended Sayre Area High School in Sayre, Pennsylvania and later graduated from Bloomsburg University of Pennsylvania with a degree in finance and economics, later earning a certificate from the Cornell University Business Management Institute.